kurosawaxyz/BiOSGen/docs/source/quickstart.rst

 To get started quickly:

-1. Install the package with `pip install myproject`
+1. Install the package with `pip install biosgen`
-2. Run `myproject --help` to see available commands.
+2. Run `biosgen --help` to see available commands.